DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-02-09-ucd-planning.md

 By focussing on solving these problems, we aim to meet our overall vision:

-**“To enable suitable candidates to confidently find and apply for the right course, reduce the number of unsuitable candidates applying, and support providers to confidently manage their workload and successfully assess applications.”**
+> To enable suitable candidates to confidently find and apply for the right course, reduce the number of unsuitable candidates applying, and support providers to confidently manage their workload and successfully assess applications.

 ## Next steps